 53/3 Studio portraits of a man and a woman, the latter clipped from a larger image, faded sepia, roughly mounted on card.

-54. Collection of 144 cartes de visite, with three un-mounted prints, presumably representing a cross section of unsold stock.
+54. 144 cartes de visite, with three un-mounted prints, presumably representing a cross section of unsold stock.

 54/1 Collection of 36 Mathias studio portraits, including one un-mounted.

-54/3 Collection of 49 reproductions of engravings, mostly sentimental or moral in nature, but also including two hunting scenes and pictures of Napoleon and Wellington at Waterloo.
+54/3 Forty-nine reproductions of engravings, mostly sentimental or moral in nature, but also including two hunting scenes and pictures of Napoleon and Wellington at Waterloo.

-54/4 Collection of eighteen celebrity cards.
+54/4 Eighteen celebrity cards.
 Subjects, mostly living, include Charles I, Prinzess Dagmar, Miss Ellen Terry and Bismarck.
 Many cards produced in Germany.

-54/5 Collection of thirteen cards of famous men, almost all American Civil War Generals, including Jackson and Pope.
+54/5 Thirteen cards of famous men, almost all American Civil War Generals, including Jackson and Pope.

-54//6 Collection of nine miscellaneous cards.
-Subjects include aspects of the Albert Memorial, views of the Giants Causeway and humorous calves.
+54//6 Nine miscellaneous cards.
+Subjects include aspects of the Albert Memorial, views of the Giant's Causeway and humorous calves.
 Collection includes two cards produced in Australia.